iikare/log/README.md

 # usage

-for usage in a project, two steps need to occur:

-1. include `log.h` wherever needed
+for usage in a project, include `log.h` wherever needed .
-2. ensure your compiler compiles `log.cc`

-then, simply use the logger as described in the demonstration program.
+then, use the logger as described in the demonstration program.

-this logger requires `C++11` or higher.
+this logger requires `--std=C++11` or higher.